IPS-LMU/The-EMU-SDMS-Manual/_book/tutorial.md

 ```

 The extensive output of `summary()` is split into a top and bottom half, where the top half focuses on general information about the database (name, directory, annotation item count, etc.) and the bottom half displays information about the various SSFF track, level and link definitions of the `emuDB`.
-The summary information about the level definitions shows, for instance, that the *myFirst* database has a *Word* level of type `SEGMENT` and therefore contains annotation items that have a start time and a segment duration.
+The summary information about the level definitions shows, for instance, that the *my-first* database has a *Word* level of type `SEGMENT` and therefore contains annotation items that have a start time and a segment duration.
 It is worth noting that information about the SSFF track, level and link definitions corresponds to the output of the `list_ssffTrackDefinitions()`, `list_levelDefinitions()` and `list_linkDefinitions()` functions.

 ### Database annotation and visual inspection